godvmxi/godvmxi.github.io/pandoc_resume/markdown/it.md

     AMD today develops high-performance computing and visualization products to solve some of the world’s toughest and most interesting challenges.

-    * Making test platform purchase plan to suppport the diag team for asic verification and bringup. including networking device, workstation platform and so on.
+    * Making test platform purchase plan to suppport the diag team for asic verification and bringup, including networking device, workstation platform and so on.
-    * Seting up all necessary hardware platform to support team work.
+    * Setting up all necessary hardware platform to support team work.
-    * Developing the video codec (H264,HEVC,VP9) IP verification framework during both for the pre-silion and post-silicon period.
+    * Developing the video codec (H264,HEVC,VP9) IP verification framework during both for the pre-silicon and post-silicon period.

 2014/5-2017/11
 :   **[Shanghai InfoTM Microelectronics Co., Ltd.](http://www.infotm.com)**  Senior Software Engineer; IT team leader

     InfoTM Co., Ltd. is an intelligent system operator with integrated circuit design and development as the core and provides intelligent terminal by integration and optimization of supply chain and offers system service supported by big data operating.

-    * Making IT equipment plan ,and lead the IT team to maintain the IT equipment.
+    * Make IT equipment plan ,and lead the IT team to maintain the IT equipment.
-    * Making the bringup plan for ASIC design team.
+    * Make the bringup plan for ASIC design team.
-    * Handling the video codec IP verification.
+    * Handle the video codec IP verification.
-    * Handling the misc IP verification.
+    * Handle the misc IP verification.
+    * Implement new software video stack for video application
+    * Support customer for new software stack

 2011/10-2014/04
 :   **[Cisco Systems, Inc.](https://www.cisco.com/)**   Software Engineer

     Cisco is the worldwide leader in IT, networking, and cybersecurity solutions.

-    * Virtualization thin client development
+    * Develop Virtualization thin client
-    * Networking Protocal Implement
+    * Implement Networking Protocal
-    * Developing virtualization software client in thin client
+    * Develop virtualization software client in thin client
-    * Add misc device for thin client , such as printer , IR remote controler, touch screen, kinect and so on.
+    * Add misc device support for thin client, such as printer, IR remote controler, touching screen, XBox kinect and so on.
     * Add vehicle can bus device support for thin client.